TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 Git is a very popular version control system.
 You'll become very familiar with this piece of software throughout TOP, so don't worry too much about understanding it at this point.
 There are multiple lessons focused on Git later in the curriculum.

 GitHub is a service that allows you to upload your code using Git and to manage your code with a nice web interface.
-GitHub and Git are not the same thing or even the same company.
+GitHub and Git are not the same thing or even the same company, but it's important to understand and be able to use both.

 #### Step 1.1: Setup Git

 For Git to work properly, we need to let it know who we are so that it can link a local Git user (you) to GitHub.
-When working in a team, this allows people to see what you have committed and who committed each line of code.
+When you're working as part of a team, Git allows you and your teammates to see who committed each line of code.

 The commands below will configure Git.
 Be sure to open your terminal and enter your own information inside the quotes (but include the quotation marks)!